Your Salmon Fishing Approach

 Salmon Fishing Skill

 It takes skill to catch an often elusive & completely wild fish like an Atlantic salmon so make sure you know as much as you can about effective water coverage.
 Don't expect results if you've not obtained a good grounding in the correct salmon fishing tactics.
 Once you've learned enough of what you need to know you'll develop an inner confidence that will more or less guarantee you a tug on the fly during most outings to the salmon river.
+Always make sure your fly swing spacings are perfectly measured to a yard as that will certainly take care of your daily water coverage objective.

 A Split Second Salmon Decision

 It takes a second for a fish to switch on to the presence of your fly in the stream so the difference between a successful day or a blank day is indeed a fine line.
 To maximise your chances of obtaining a positive reaction from a fish it's important to remain effective with your water coverage for as much of your fishing time as possible.
 Sometimes you'll be fortunate and cover a taker within the the first hour or two but more often than not you'll need to push on with a consistent and well thought out battle plan over the full course of the fishing day.
-Just remember that all the hours of searching will be instantly deleted from your mind when the first tug on your fly reel occurs!
+Just remember that all the hours of searching will be instantly deleted from your mind when that first totally captivating tug on your fly reel occurs!